How To Convert CC To HP (With CC To HP Calculator)

 What Is CC?

 Engine size is measured in CC – cubic centimeters.
-It’s still common for many American manufacturers to list engine sizes in cubic inches.
+It’s still prevalent for many American manufacturers to list engine sizes in cubic inches.
 Convert cubic inches to cubic centimeters by multiplying CI by 16.4.

 The “engine size” doesn’t refer to that massive block of metal you see when you open the hood.
 It’s about the volume in which the piston moves up and down in the cylinder.
 The greater the size, the more space there is for fuel to combust.